-The article is divided into three parts: In a first step, I shall describe three historical cases of such failure: Robert Koch's tuberculin (in 1890), the sedative thalidomide (ca. 1960), and the immunomodulatory compound TGN1412 (in 2006) which was to target conditions such as multiple sclerosis or rheumatoid arthritis.
-For each case, I shall look into the explicit or implicit assumptions about animal models which were related to the specific practices of animal-human knowledge-transfer, and in addition analyse the explanations provided by relevant historical actors after each of the failures.
-This might indicate the extent to which the validity and limits of the animal model were re-evaluated.
-The development and failure of Koch's tuberculin and of the sedative thalidomide have been described previously,12 but without particular attention to the specific assumptions of the historical protagonists about the knowledge-transfer between animals and humans, nor to the attempts of historical actors to explain the failures.
-For the case of TGN 1412, there does not yet exist a historical reconstruction.13
+To illustrate this point, I shall describe three historical cases of knowledge transfer failure: Robert Koch's tuberculin (in 1890), the sedative thalidomide (ca. 1960), and the immunomodulatory compound TGN1412 (in 2006), which was to target conditions such as multiple sclerosis or rheumatoid arthritis.
+For each case, I shall look into the explicit or implicit assumptions about animal models that were related to the specific practices of animal-human knowledge transfer, and analyze the explanations provided by relevant historical actors after each of the failures.
+This might indicate the extent to which the validity and limits of the animal model were reevaluated.
+The development and failure of Koch's tuberculin and of the sedative thalidomide have been described previously, 10 but without particular attention to the specific assumptions of the historical protagonists about the knowledge transfer between animals and humans, nor to the attempts of historical actors to explain the failures.
+For the case of TGN 1412, there does not yet exist a historical reconstruction.
+11

-In an additional case study, after the presentation of the three cases of failure, I shall sketch the mid-19th-century origins of the concept of an animal model of human disease processes in the laboratory of Julius Cohnheim at the University of Breslau, and his reflections on the validity and limits of such a methodological tool.
-I shall employ Cohnheim's explicit reservations regarding the epistemological status of the animal model to further elucidate the potential causes for failures of the animal model and draw some tentative conclusions about the mechanisms which are at work in the construction of supposedly strong knowledge.
+After presenting these three cases of failure, I shall move on to sketch the mid-nineteenth-century origins of the concept of an animal model of human disease processes in the laboratory of Julius Cohnheim at the University of Breslau, and his reflections on the validity and limits of such a methodological tool.
+I shall employ Cohnheim's explicit reservations regarding the epistemological status of the animal model to further elucidate the potential causes for its failures, and to draw some tentative conclusions about the mechanisms that are at work in the construction of supposedly strong knowledge.

-The specific cases were chosen for two reasons: First, they are related to decisive steps in the historical trajectory of the use of animal models: their unequivocal acceptance as central methodological tools for research into human diseases (in the case of Koch); and the introduction of core regulatory norms, that is, restrictions, for the application of knowledge derived from the animal model in humans (in the aftermath of the failures of both thalidomide and TGN1412).
-Second, well beyond the specificities of each individual case, they all illustrate exemplary and significant presuppositions for the transfer of knowledge from the animal model to humans, and justifications for the further use of this methodological tool in spite of the previous failures:
+The three cases of failure were chosen for two reasons.
+First, they are related to decisive steps in the historical trajectory of the use of animal models: their unequivocal acceptance as central methodological tools for research into human diseases (in the case of Koch), and the introduction